BodenmillerGroup/steinbock/docs/cli/measurement.md

     steinbock measure graphs --kmax 5

-The above commands will create directed edge lists in CSV format (see [file types](../specs/file-types.md#spatial-object-graphs), one file per image).
+The above commands will create directed edge lists in CSV format (see [File types](../specs/file-types.md#spatial-object-graphs), one file per image).
 The default destination directory is `object_graphs`.

 !!! note "Distance-thresholded kNN graphs"
     The options `--dmax` and `--kmax` can be combined to construct distance-thresholded kNN graphs.